UltraEngine/Documentation/CPP/CreateSliderJoint.md

 # CreateSliderJoint

 This function creates a new slider joint.
-A hinge joint spins around an axis.
+A hinge joint moves freely along the joint axis.

 ## Syntax